Discover more about an exciting river improvement programme in Peterborough

 The project aims to re-shape and re-landscape five stretches of the Werrington, Marholm and Paston brooks.
 These are in the Duke’s Mead, Hastings Road, Arundel Road, Ullswater Avenue and Aubretia Avenue areas.
 These five stretches will be scheduled gradually.

 Why are we doing it?

-The work will involve putting new features into the brooks to improve the way they naturally function, restoring them to how nature intended.
+The work will involve putting new features into the brooks to improve the way they naturally function, restoring them to how nature intended, and to increase flood resilience.
 From changing the way the brook flows, to increasing the amount of oxygen in the water, the features will help to clean the water, create new habitats, and provide a more pleasant space for all to enjoy.

 The project has recently completed works on reaches 3 & 4 (Arundel Road and Rockingham Grove).
-The next stage of works will be Aubretia Reach, with a planned construction start date for this reach in February 2018.
+The next stage of works will be Aubretia Reach and its tributaries, with construction planned to take place between December 2017 and March 2018.

 Along with the Werrington Environmental award, awarded by the Werrington Neighbourhood Council, the project was shortlisted as a finalist in the National ‘Big Biodiversity Challenge’ awards.

 We are looking to work with local people to improve the way the environment is maintained and managed to ensure long-term changes.
 For more information, please email email@example.com.

 Spot a pollution incident in the waterways?
 If you are aware of or suspect a pollution incident, please call the Environment Agency incident hotline on 0800 807060.